-You will also find useful resources to support progress through years 9-11 on exam board websites and in specification documents.
+You will also find useful resources to support progress through Years 9-11 on exam board websites and in specification documents.
 Links to these can be found in the subject specific areas of this guide.

-- ✓ Please note: not all subjects included in this booklet are offered each year during the options process. - If you are considering studying any of these subjects in the sixth form, you should choose them at GCSE. - If you have any queries relating to the information in this booklet, please email contact@carshaltonboys.org
+- ¶ Please note: not all subjects included in this booklet are offered as an option every year. - ¶ If you are considering studying any of these subjects in the sixth form, you should choose them at GCSE. - ¶ If you have any queries relating to the information in this booklet, please email contact@carshaltonboys.org